 Our findings are somewhat different from those of Befort et al. (2022) which suggests the impact of model weighting strategy to be minor.
 However, we note that Befort et al. (2022) focused on decadal climate prediction with a smaller ensemble than the one presented in this study.
-At the time of this writing, some intercomparisons of weighting schemes have

-- 545 been attempted in smaller regions with a smaller number of weighting strategies.
+At the time of this writing, some intercomparisons of weighting schemes have been attempted in smaller regions with a smaller number of weighting strategies.
 Balhane et al. (2022) found that resulting model weights are sensitive to the quantity of interest used in derivation while also finding that model weights are less sensitive to spatial domain.
 This agrees in part with our study showing the model weighting and resulting means are sensitive to both the domain and variable of interest used with the model weighting scheme.
 A future application of this analysis may incorporate additional concerns or new approaches to ensemble weighting associated with emergent constraints.
-The - 550 relationship between interannual variability and long-term trends has led to new consideration of weighting an ensemble by the ability of individual models to represent observed variability for the quantities of interest (Wenzel et al. 2014; Nijsse et al., 2020; Balhane et al. 2022).
+The relationship between interannual variability and long-term trends has led to new consideration of weighting an ensemble by the ability of individual models to represent observed variability for the quantities of interest (Wenzel et al. 2014; Nijsse et al., 2020; Balhane et al. 2022).
 As described here, this reflects changing the variable of interest in a weighting strategy to reduce the uncertainty in the ensemble by constraining it to the observed variability.
-While the emergent constraints approach is potentially useful, it depends upon having reliable observations of each variable and thorough understanding of - 555 the physical process alongside multiple other limitations (Kuepp et al. 2019; Caldwell et al. 2018).
+While the emergent constraints approach is potentially useful, it depends upon having reliable observations of each variable and thorough understanding of the physical process alongside multiple other limitations (Kuepp et al. 2019; Caldwell et al. 2018).
 In addition, the emergent constraints approach focus on observed variability may not address the "hot model" problem identified by Hausfather et al. (2022), where models with overly high climate sensitivity result in overly large projected increases in global temperatures.
-While neither approach were the focus of this study, future research should consider the impacts of using one or both (observed variability or climate sensitivity) in weighting strategies to constrain climate model ensembles and reduce - 560 uncertainty.
-In this study, we focused on the sensitivity under RCP 8.5 to maximize the effects observed from different weighting strategies.
-Given the smaller change signals under other RCPs it is possible that the sensitivities observed here have a lesser magnitude under other RCPs.
-Considering this component is another aspect that could be explored in future work. - 565 Finally, the authors recognize that the climate modeling community and connected stakeholders are incorporating climate model simulations as inputs to additional modeling efforts such as hydrology modeling or crop modeling for use in impacts assessments.
+While neither approach were the focus of this study, future research should consider the impacts of using one or both

+485 (observed variability or climate sensitivity) in weighting strategies to constrain climate model ensembles and reduce uncertainty.

+Finally, the authors recognize that the climate modeling community and connected stakeholders are incorporating climate model simulations as inputs to additional modeling efforts such as hydrology modeling or crop modeling for use in impacts assessments.
 While most impact assessments have not incorporated model weighting directly, some studies are beginning to do so (e.g., Skahill et al., 2021; Amos et al. 2020; Sperna Weiland et al. 2021; Schäfer Rodrigues Silva et al. 2022; Elshall et al. 2022).
-There are known non-linear relationships between climate and impacts modeling (such as hydrology or crop - 570 modeling).
+There are known non-linear relationships between climate and impacts modeling (such as hydrology or crop modeling).
 Would weighting strategy that used climate model inputs produce the same result as multi-model weighting based on, for example, streamflow output using an ensemble of climate projections as inputs?
-Given the sensitivities associated with weighting schemes, variables, domains, and ensembles (identified in this study), we suspect that the weighting strategy would not be the same when using the output of an impacts model (such as streamflow) and that the translation of error and co-dependencies from climate model projections to impacts models (may result in a higher degree of

-575 sensitivity with respect to stakeholder specific variables (such as streamflow).
+Given the sensitivities associated with weighting schemes, variables, domains, and ensembles (identified in this study), we suspect that the weighting strategy would not be the same when using the output of an impacts model (such as streamflow) and that the translation of error and co-dependencies from climate model projections to impacts models (may result in a higher degree of sensitivity with respect to stakeholder specific variables (such as streamflow).
 Therefore, the questions of sensitivity of weighting strategies and ensemble means bear increasing relevance as the number of users of climate projection output continues to increase.